 Google for Jobs will then open with full functionality

-Note: If the blue job box does not appear, you are probably using an Internet browser that is not supported.
+Note: If the blue job box does not appear, you are probably using an internet browser that is not supported.
 In this case, it is best to try again with a different browser.
-For example, we recommend using the Google Chrome browser or Firefox.
+For example, the Google Chrome browser or Firefox is recommended.

 Google for Jobs offers enormous potential for employers.
-With its unbeatable reach, it can potentially reach a huge number of job seekers.
-With more than 72% of all job searches starting on Google, potential candidates can be picked up right where they expect to be.
-Google's sophisticated algorithms can also be expected to find more suitable and qualified candidates.
+Through the unbeatable reach, potentially very many job seekers are reached.
+Since more than 72% of all job searches start on Google, potential applicants can be picked up right where they expect it.
+Google's sophisticated algorithms can also be expected to find more suitable and qualified applicants.

 A presence on Google for Jobs will become essential in the future.
-Because, as with web search, "what Google doesn't find, doesn't exist".
-It is already a noticeable trend that more and more people are searching for jobs directly on Google.
+Because, as with web search, "What Google doesn't find, doesn't exist".
+It is already apparent as a trend that more and more people are searching for jobs directly on Google.
 That makes itself naturally also with the usual job boards noticeable, which register now fewer visitors and together complaint.

 If the job ads are basically discoverable on Google, this is already an important step in the right direction.
-As with normal web searches, however, positioning must always be worked on in job searches.
-Otherwise it can quickly happen that a competitor is better positioned and therefore also gets the better candidates.
+As with normal web searches, however, work must always be done on positioning in the job search.
+Otherwise, it can quickly happen that a competitor is better positioned and thus also gets the better candidates.
 With the continuous optimization of the job offers especially for Google for Jobs you can secure one of the top positions.

 Currently it is not yet possible to buy a better positioning on Google for Jobs, as it is known for example from Google Web Search or Google Shopping.
 However, it is highly probable that this will also be possible with Google for Jobs in the future.

-Thus, Google for Jobs is a consistent step to show workers who are looking for a job the most suitable job as quickly as possible.
+Thus, Google for Jobs is a consistent step to show the most suitable job to employees who are looking for a job as quickly as possible.
 This means that in the future, sifting through a wide variety of job portals will be a thing of the past.